khazixi/NHD-Project/README.md

 # NHD-Project
-This is the repository that will hold the cold for our NHD website.
+This is the repository that will hold the code for our NHD website.